-As the Oculus Rift turns one, Facebook is responsible for where VR goes next
+As the Oculus Rift turns one, Facebook is still responsible for where VR goes next

 Google makes its Translate mobile apps available for users in China